National clinical directors and specialty advisers

 David Hargroves is a consultant stroke physician in East Kent, graduating from University College London, with a Masters from Kings following a stroke research thesis during his general medicine, geriatric and stroke fellowship training.

-He is clinical lead for the Getting it Right First Time (GIRFT) stroke programme for NHS England and Improvement and has met over 200 acute and rehabilitation stroke teams in 2019 and has co-written the GIRFT national stroke report which is due for publication 2021.
+David has been the clinical lead for the Getting it Right First Time (GIRFT) stroke programme for NHS England and has met over 200 acute and rehabilitation stroke teams, co-wrote the GIRFT national stroke report, published in 2022, and the National Mechanical Thrombectomy report, published in 2023.

-He is the holder of the Life after Stroke Award for Professional Excellence from the Stroke Association.
+David is a holder of the Life after Stroke Award for Professional Excellence from the Stroke Association.

 National specialty adviser for tobacco addiction